 I did make mini-cupcakes, but only so we could put a ‘bonus badge’ cupcake topper on top.
 The kids loved finding an extra badge in their cupcake.

-I made the Pokemon figures that I put on the dessert table by blowing up an image across two A4 pages and printing them out on cardboard before sticking them together.
+How’s this for one of my easier Pokemon party ideas: I made the Pokemon figures that I put on the dessert table by blowing up an image across two A4 pages and printing them out on cardboard before sticking them together.
 They stand upright because there is a chopstick sticky-taped to their backs and then they are blu-tacked to a tin can.
 I also printed a long ‘gotta catch ’em all’ poster and framed a print-out of a whole load of Pokemon figures to hang above the dessert table.

 Back to the Pokemon party games